-Performance of Transit-Supporti ve Plans and Policies FFGA/SSGA HIGH A significant number of development proposals are being received for transit- supportive housing and employment in station areas.
-Significant amounts transit-supportive development have occurred in other, existing transit corridors and station areas in the region.
+Performance of Transit-Support ve Plans and Policies FFGA/SSGA HIGH A significant number of development proposals are being received for transit- supportive housing and employment in station areas.
+Significant amounts of transit-supportive development have occurred in other, existing transit corridors and station areas in the region.
 MEDIUM Some development proposals are being received for transit-supportive housing and employment in station areas.
 Moderate amounts of transit-supportive development have occurred in other, existing transit corridors and station areas in the region.
 LOW A limited number of proposals for transit-supportive housing and employment development in the corridor are being received.
-Other, existing transit corridors and station areas in the region lack significant examples of transit- supportive housing and employment development.
+Other, existing transit corridors and station areas in the region lack significant examples of transit-supportive housing and employment development.
 Engineering HIGH Transit-supportive housing and employment development is occurring in the corridor.
 Significant amounts of transit-supportive development have occurred in other, existing transit corridors and station areas in the region.
 MEDIUM Station locations have not been established with finality, and therefore development would not be expected.
 Moderate amounts of transit-supportive housing and employment development have occurred in other, existing transit corridors and station areas in the region.
-LOW Other, existing transit corridors and station areas in the region lack significant examples of transit-supportive housing and employment development.
-Ratings based or Demonstrat ed cases of deve lopment affected by transit-oriented policies; and Station area development pr onosals and status
+LOW Other, existing transit corridors and station areas in the region lack significant examples of transit-supportive housing and employment development. ed cases of deve the following: lopment affected by transit-oriented policies; and roposals and status.